 - Customers (Debtors)

 - Bank Accounts

 - Stock on hand

 - Fixed Assets and their accumulated depreciation

 - Shareholders loan accounts

-All such reconciliations unfortunately take time and cannot be concluded before the next trading day, being the first day on the new financial year.
-In fact preparing the final annual financial statements often take several weeks and even months, and usually require input from the appointed external financial officer.
+All of these reconciliations and preparation of the AFS reports unfortunately take time and usually cannot be concluded before the next trading day, being the first day of the new financial year.
+In fact preparing the AFS reports often take several weeks and even months, and, as mentioned, usually require input from the appointed external financial officer.

-The accounting system should also have a “complete lock down” feature, which should be invoked once all prior period (year) corrective entries have been posted and balanced to the final annual financial statements (AFS), as drawn up by the external financial officer, copies of which are submitted to various statutory bodies (SARS) and lending institutes (Banks).
-It is important to lock down the prior year in question at this point in order to ensure that the accounting system continues to reflect the same balances (closing and opening) balances as agreed upon.
+Most accounting software solutions will provide the ability to process in the new financial year, while allowing for work to be done on the previous year in order to finalise the AFS reports.
+The ability to process in a previous year should also be restricted to certain users, for example the bookkeeper or accountant.
+Once the year end process is complete and all adjusting entries have been processed, it is important to be able to ‘lock down’ the previous financial year.
+The AFS reports, as drawn up by the auditors or accountants will have had copies submitted to various statutory bodies (SARS) and lending institutes (Banks).
+It is important to lock down the prior year in question at this point in order to ensure that the accounting system continues to reflect the same balances (closing and opening) as agreed upon.
 Failing to do so could result in a mismatch going forward, necessitating unnecessary and costly audit investigations.

 Back to Articles